dgrisafe/academic-kickstart/content/authors/admin/_index.md

 ---

 I study population-based, multiethnic cohorts of eye disease based in Los Angeles County.
 My recent interests include applied statistics, visual impairment, and vision-specific quality of life.

+I am pursuing coursework in clinical trials to understand how scientific research is translated into medical solutions for patients.